paduagroup/tutorial-conda/README.md

     bash Miniconda3-latest-XXX-XXX.sh

-This creates a `miniconda3` folder in your home dir, and also asks to modify your shell configuration files to enable activation of the conda environment (you'll have to close and reopen your terminal shell).
+This creates a folder named `miniconda3` in your home dir, and also asks to modify your shell configuration files to enable activation of the conda environment (you'll have to close and reopen your terminal shell).

 If Conda is not activated automatically you can do that with